 There is no game better than chess when it comes to improving critical thinking abilities, enhancing concentration and memory, and learning the art of outplaying the opposition.

 For law students, it is considered to be a must-play game because it helps in creating and adapting strategies, developing problem-solving skills, spot patterns, planning, patience, and more.
-This game should be a part of your life even if you are into law entrance coaching and yet to take admission in a law school.
+This game should be a part of your life even if you are into law entrance or doing CLAT coaching and yet to take admission in a law school.

-Whether you are a law school student or someone preparing for a law entrance exam, you must know about these extracurricular activities in law schools and use these for an advantage in your law career.
+Whether you are a law school student or someone preparing for a law entrance exam, you must know about these extracurricular activities in law schools and use these to an advantage in your law career.
 Undoubtedly, there are several benefits of these activities that help you develop valuable skills and have a thriving life as a lawyer in the future.

 Know about more such activities?
 Write in the comments.